tonycchung/omniauth-openid-reconnect/README.md

 [![Code Climate](https://codeclimate.com/github/thinkthroughmath/omniauth-openid-reconnect.png)](https://codeclimate.com/github/thinkthroughmath/omniauth-openid-reconnect)

 ## Background

 This is derrived work from `jjbohn/omniauth-openid-connect` which appears to be abandoned at this point.
 I have continued to merge PR's placed against that repo.
 But I have added enough of my own changes that it is diverged enough to re-release. @ThinkThroughMath actively utilizes this strategy and we will do our best to maintain it.

+### Whats different.

+- Using Addressable 2.8 - At 2.9 `addressable` decided that the way that Rails 3 handles param[] items was too hard to handle and removed the feature.
+This breaking change within a semantic version makes using `addressable-3.0` difficult in existing applications.
+There is no impact on the auth strategy though.
+- Better devise support be returning a default `name` options parameter
+- Partial integration of google `nonce` requirement.
+- Inclusing of aging PRs from the parent gem this replaces.

 ## Installation